Back to: Management & Organizational Behavior

-Gamification is where you incorporation a game system into an already existing website or an online community for the purpose of inspiring participation, consumer loyalty, and user engagement.
+Gamification is where you incorporate a game system into an already existing website or an online community for the purpose of inspiring participation, consumer loyalty, and user engagement.
 This is done by simply employing a game designer and using it to non-game experiences.

 The non-game experience motivates the actions that improve the value of the business.
 This is because through gaming people are naturally influenced to engage in competition, collaboration, achievement as well as charity.
 Gamification, in other words, has positive effects on individuals.